arunike/CareerHub-Frontend/README.md

 - Full CRUD for work experience entries (title, company, dates, description, skills)
 - Skills auto-extracted by backend fallback logic, then AI-refined after save when an API key is configured in Settings
 - Inline skill tag editing
-- JD Matcher modal accessible from this page
+- JD Matcher modal accessible from this page; reports now include fit scoring plus resume tailoring suggestions
 - **Employment type badges** — dynamically driven by user-configured types from Settings (10 color options); first type (Full-time) hidden by default
 - **Exact duration display** — all date ranges and tenure stats show `(N days)` alongside human-readable duration
 - **Company logo upload** — upload or remove a company logo per experience entry; displayed as an avatar on the card; persisted through the backend upload API and stored in Vercel Blob on hosted deployments